Posts

 Image

 Michael Powell and Emeric Pressburger 's The Tales Of Hoffmann (1951), much like their earlier The Red Shoes (1948) ( review ), features incredible production design, costumes, cinematography, and special effects.
 There's less dancing and a whole lot more singing in this adaptation of Jacques Offenbach 's 1881 opera , which blends theatre with cinema.
-A few minutes in I had to turn the subtitles on because I couldn't make out a lot of the words being sung.
+A few minutes in I had to turn on the subtitles because I couldn't make out a lot of the words being sung.
 I'd recommend the same for first-time viewers.
 The biggest gripe I have with this collection of tales is that the characters that surround the titular one are all much more interesting ( Robert Helpmann in particular is fantastic in all three tales).
 I also found the final segment to be the least engaging and the most straightforward (though it did take it up a notch toward its climax).
 I much prefer the weirder and darker aspects of the first two stories.
 Mostly I found myself craving more of the lovely

 Angel Heart (1987) ****